 - Cavity wall insulation in existing buildings

-- Installation of combustion appliances (gas, oil and solid fuel)
+- Installation of fires and boilers (gas, oil and solid fuel)

 - Electrical installations